ecology and digital

 - Favoring Progressive Web Apps (PWAs) to conserve phone storage space and reduce data leakage linked to app downloads

-3 | Recycling
+3 | recycling

 Solutions exist to enable you to donate or recycle your electronic equipment.